 Students from Non-EU or non-EEA countries who already have a Residence Permit for the Netherlands (e.g. for study purposes, stay with partner or family, employment), need to apply for Switching Institutions, Change of Purpose or an Extension of your Residence Permit.
 In April, you can email the EUR International Office (ONLY in April) about your case and they will advise you on the best course of action.

 Already have a Residence Permit for another EU or EEA country?

 Students from Non-EU or non-EEA countries with either a permanent or temporary valid Residence Permit (e.g., for study purposes) for another EU or EEA country do not need an Entry Visa.
 However, you do need a new Residence Permit.

-A copy of your EU or EEA Residence Permit must be uploaded in your application.
+A copy of your EU or EEA Residence Permit must be uploaded in your immigration application in OSIRIS.
 See below for more information about the Residence Permit process.